 There’s always a minimum fee, ranging from around HKD 12 – 37 (weight > 10g), depending on which country you ship to.
-Worth mentioning is that Philippines tend to have significantly higher rates compared to the other countries.
+Worth mentioning is that the Philippines tend to have significantly higher rates compared to other countries.

 The rates then increase on on a per-gram level.
-Below I’ve included an overview for each country how the *rates differ when shipping 100g to 1 kg, 1.5kg, 2kg, 5kg, 10kg, and 20kg.
+Below I’ve included an overview for each country of how the *rates differ when shipping 100g to 1 kg, 1.5kg, 2kg, 5kg, 10kg, and 20kg.